N.J. man charged in $3.5 million fraud, impersonating Mets partner

 Among the fraudulent agreements was one with the Mets, with the investor providing $500,000 to buy office equipment, the complaint said.

-Conway then used that agreement, along with a letter carrying a forged signature of Wilpon to obtain a $313,000 loan from DLL Group, a subsidiary of Rabobank, the complaint said.
+Conway then used that agreement, along with a letter carrying a forged signature of Wilpon to obtain a $313,000 loan from DLL Group, a subsidiary of Rabobank [RABO.UL], the complaint said.

 Neither the Mets nor DLL responded to requests for comment.